Undergraduate Courses

 TR 4:00-5:15PM

 Description: If one asks ten people what “Japan” means to them, one might get ten different answers.
 Manga, anime, Japanese film, samurai, Zen Buddhism, tea ceremony among other phenomena are all associated with Japan.
 Can we find something unifying these seemingly diverse practices?
-In this course, we will discuss the meaning of some of these practices in historical context and also how Japanese people combined them in various ways.
-For example, take samurai, tea-ceremony and Zen Buddhism.
+In this course, we will discuss the meaning of some of these practices in historical context and how Japanese people combined them in various ways.
+For example, take aristocratic cultural practices such as, samurai, tea-ceremony and Zen Buddhism.
 The samurai are usually associated with combat, while the tea ceremony and Zen Buddhism are usually linked to imperial and aristocratic culture.
 However, we will note how imperial culture, aristocratic practices, and Zen Buddhism in particular, were essential to the identity of the samurai.
 In this way, Japanese culture brings seemingly separate and contradictory practices together in a unique constellation, which continues to inform many facets of life in Japan.
+The more specific themes we will study include: whether we can talk about a unique Japanese culture, the influence of China on Japan and how Japan’s relation to China and East Asia changes throughout history, the emergence of a samurai/shogunal system in Japan, Zen Buddhism, Japanese Confucianism and national learning in the Edo period (1604-1868), Japanese imperialism and its legacies for the present, and the cultural, intellectual and artistic changes that took place in various periods of Japanese history.
+Among the larger questions we will ask include: How do we periodize Japanese history?
+How should we understand “modern” Japan in relation to its premodern past?
+The implications of these questions go well beyond Japan.

 History 110: The Ancient Mediterranean

-MWF 8:50-9:40AM
+MWF 8:50-9:40PM

 Description: An examination of the evolution of the human community in the Mediterranean Basin, from the beginning of the earliest civilizations in the Near East (3,000 B.C.E.) until the collapse of the Roman Empire in the West (500 C.E.).

-History 115: Medieval Europe, 410-1500
+History 115: Medieval Europe 410-1500

 Instructor: Elizabeth Lapina